fuzzballb/nd00333_AZMLND_C2/README.md

 # Delopying and exposing an AzureML auto trained model as a REST endpoint

-In this project we used AzureML to train a model based on marketing data from a bank.
-We chose the optimal model to be deployed as a REST endpoint, and used different methods to consume the endpoint
+In this project AzureML is used to train a model based on marketing data from a bank.
+A selection of the optimal model is made and deployed as a REST endpoint.
+Different methods of consuming the endpoint are show.
+Finally the creation of a complete end to end deployment is done using the Python SDK.

 ## Architectural Diagram